Pioreactor/docs.pioreactor/user_guide/30-Advanced/04-Flashing blue led.md

 # Blue LED flashing & error codes

-When a Pioreactor successfully boots, the onboard blue LED will flash for 2 seconds, and then stop.
+When a Pioreactor successfully boots, the onboard blue LED will flash quickly for 2 seconds, and then stop.
 However, there are times when the Pioreactor encounters an error, and will use the LED to alert to you that something is wrong.
-By counting the number of flashes (per cycle), you can diagnose what might be wrong.
+By counting the number of _short_ flashes (per cycle), you can diagnose what might be wrong.

 | Number of flashes | Error                      |
 |-------------------|----------------------------|